haruneko/uzume_vocoder/README.md

 #include "Waveform.hpp"
 #include "WaveformSpectrogram.hpp"

-using namespace uzume::dsp;
+using namespace uzume::vocoder;

-// This is a sample to use dsp directory. int main() {
+// This is a sample to use vocoder directory. int main() {
     const char *inputPath = "/path/to/input.wav";
     const char *outputPath = "/path/to/output.wav";